codeforkansascity/kc-covid-response/README.md

 There are two environment variables that the build uses when generating the site.

 - FONTAWESOME_NPM_AUTH_TOKEN - This is the token required to use the pro version of Fontawesome.
 You can get it from your [account](https://fontawesome.com/account) page after you've registered for a pro account.
-- GRIDSOME_GTAG_ID - The "UA-XXXXX" Google GTag/Analytics ID.
+- GRIDSOME_GTM_ID - The "GTM-XXXXX" Google GTag/Analytics ID.